ms/buildtogether.tech/src/important.md

 of a project must decide who has a say in what.
-The first step is to acknowledge that every team has a power structure: the question is whether it's formal or informal---in other words, whether it's accountable or unaccountable
-<cite>Freeman1972</cite>.
-The latter can work for groups of up to half a dozen
-people in which everyone knows everyone else.
+The first step is to acknowledge that every team has a power structure: the question is whether it's formal or informal---in other words, whether it's accountable or unaccountable [% b Freeman1972 %].
+The latter can work for groups of up to half a dozen people in which everyone knows everyone else.
 Beyond that, groups need to spell out who has the authority to make which decisions and how to achieve consensus.
 In short, they need explicit <span g="governance"